JohnBergant/jotd/README.md

 ## Security

-The application uses Spring Security with HTTP Basic Authentication.
+The application uses Spring Security with API Key based Authentication.
 Two levels of access are provided:

 1. **Public Access**:
-   - Random jokes
    - Joke of the day

 2. **Authenticated Access**:
    - All CRUD operations on jokes
-   - Actuator endpoints (for admins only)

 To secure production deployments:
 - Change default credentials